klinker24/Android-SimpleVideoView/README.md

     app:muted="false"/>
 ```

 You also need to cleanup after the video is done being viewed.
 I would recommend doing this in the `Activity#onStop` to aleviate some playback issues.
+If you do not call the `SimpleVideoView#release` function, there will be leakage everywhere, you will immediately be able to tell something is wrong thanks to the slowdowns it will cause!

 ```java
 @Override